vartikaX-ai/Deep-Learning/Recurrent_Neural_Network/readme.md

 ---

-This repository is part of my **Deep Learning** learning journey, where I implement neural network architectures from scratch using **TensorFlow** and **Keras**, build practical projects, and upload them to GitHub as part of my AI Engineer roadmap.
+This repository is part of my **Deep Learning** learning journey, where I implement neural network architectures using **TensorFlow** and **Keras**, build practical projects, and upload them to GitHub as part of my AI Engineer roadmap.